Petty cash meaning in accounting

 After this, you must complete the bottom part of the cash log (as indicated in the earlier table).
 The custodian must ensure that the ending balance in the cash log must match the exact amount of cash in the lockbox.

-Step no 6: Actual cash replenishment
+STEP 6: Actual cash replenishment

 Replenishing cash is the final step of petty cash accounting.
 Here, the management approves your petty cash log and cash replenishment.
 You must ensure that the physical cash is added to the lockbox and repeat the journal entries mentioned in the first step.